xjtang/gen_vi/README.md

 The R script generates vegetation index (VI) such as NDVI (Normalized Difference Vegetation Index) and EVI (Enhanced Vegetation Index) layer based on Landsat surface reflectance data.
 The Landsat SR data need to be single stack in ENVI format including an additional cloud masking band.
 The output of the script is a single band raster in GeoTiff format.
 The resulting NDVI value is multiplied by 10000.

 The batch function allows generating VI images for all existing Landsat images in a specific directory.
 The function searches the input directory and it's sub-directories for ENVI header file (.hdr) with a specific pattern ('*stack' by default).
 The newly created NDVI image will be named as the original image file appended with '_ndvi(/evi)', and it will be saved in the same directory as the original image.

+The new version 2.1 added support for submitting multiple bash jobs for the VI generating process.
+Input images will be divided evenly accross all jobs.
+The number of jobs must be less than the total number of images to be processed.
+The maximum number of jobs that can be submitted depends on the server that you are working on.

 Instruction
 --------